 Emergency food distribution is a complex system with a wide variety of partners and services.
-The diagram below seeks to model what the system looks like to enable you to see the important role you play in the system and the interrelationships between the parts.
-You are a Community Food Partner.
+The diagram below is a model of what the system looks like and is designed to enable you to see the important role you play in the system and the interrelationships between the parts.
+You are a Community Food Partner Agency.